-I. COMMON TERMS AND DEFINITIONS
+I. COMMON TERMS & DEFINITIONS

-- A. The parties agree to the following terms and definitions, and to those terms and definitions which, for convenience, are set forth elsewhere in the Agreement. - 1.
-Active and On-going Case Load means documentation, by CONTRACTOR, of completion of the entry and evaluation documents into IRIS, and documentation that the clients are receiving services at a level and frequency and duration that is consistent with each client's level of impairment and treatment goals and consistent with individualized, solution-focused, evidence-based practices. - 2.
-Admission means documentation, by CONTRACTOR, of completion of the entry and evaluation documents into IRIS. - 3.
-Alcohol and Drug Abuse Unit of Service means a face-to-face contact which results in a record of a therapeutic experience in a Client's chart. - 4.
-Best Practices means a term that is often used inter-changeably with "evidence-based practice" and is best defined as an "umbrella" term for three levels of practice, measured in relation to Recovery-consistent mental health practices where the Recovery process is supported with scientific intervention that best meets the needs of the client at this time. - a.
-EBP means evidence-based practices and refers to the interventions utilized for which there is consistent scientific evidence showing they improved client outcomes and meets the following criteria: it has been replicated in more than one geographic or practice setting with consistent results; it is recognized in scientific journals by one or more published articles; it has been documented and put into manual forms; it produces specific outcomes when adhering to the fidelity of the model. - b.
-Promising Practices means that experts believe the practices are likely to be raised to the next level when scientific studies can be conducted and is supported by some body of evidence, (evaluation studies or expert consensus in reviewing outcome data); it has been endorsed by recognized bodies of advocacy organizations and finally, produces specific outcomes. - c.
-Emerging Practices means that the practice(s) seems like a logical approach to addressing a specific behavior which is becoming distinct, recognizable among clients and clinicians in practice, or innovators in academia or policy makers; and at least one recognized expert, group of researchers or other credible individuals have endorsed the practice as worthy of attention based on outcomes; and finally, it produces specific outcomes.
+- A. The following standard definitions are for reference purposes only and may or may not apply in their entirety throughout the Contract.
+The parties agree to the following terms and definitions, and to those terms and definitions which, for convenience, are set forth elsewhere in the Contract. - 1.
+Active and Ongoing Case Load means documentation, by CONTRACTOR, of completion of the entry and evaluation documents into IRIS and documentation that the Clients are receiving services at a level and frequency and duration that is consistent with each Client's level of impairment and treatment goals and consistent with individualized, solution-focused, evidenced-based practices. - 2.
+Activities of Daily Living (ADL) means diet, personal hygiene, clothing care, grooming, money and household management, personal safety, symptom monitoring, etc. - 3.
+Admission means documentation, by CONTRACTOR, of completion of the entry and evaluation documents into IRIS. - 4.
+Benefits Specialist means a specialized position that would primarily be responsible for coordinating Client applications and appeals for State and Federal benefits. - 5.
+Best Practices means a term that is often used inter-changeably with "Evidence-Based Practice" and is best defined as an "umbrella" term for three levels of practice, measured in relation to recovery-consistent mental health practices where the Recovery process is supported with scientific intervention that best meets the needs of the Client at this time. - a.
+Evidence-Based Practice (EBP) means the interventions utilized for which there is consistent scientific evidence showing they improved Client outcomes and meets the following criteria: it has been replicated in more than one geographic or practice setting with consistent results; it is recognized in scientific journals by one or more published articles; it has been documented and put into manual forms; it produces specific outcomes when adhering to the fidelity of the model. - b.
+Promising Practices means that experts believe the practices are likely to be raised to the next level when scientific studies can be conducted and is supported by some body of evidence, (evaluation studies or expert consensus in reviewing outcome data); it has been endorsed by recognized bodies of advocacy organizations and finally, produces specific outcomes.